Here2ServeU/aws-gitlab-terraform/README.md

 **You get this**
 Notes:
-Default admin account has been configured with following details:
+* Default admin account has been configured with the following details:
-Username: root
+* Username: root
-Password: You didn't opt-in to print initial root password to STDOUT.
+* Password: You didn't opt in to print the initial root password for STDOUT.
-Password stored to /etc/gitlab/initial_root_password.
+* Password stored to /etc/gitlab/initial_root_password.
-This file will be cleaned up in first reconfigure run after 24 hours.
+* This file will be cleaned up in the first reconfigure run after 24 hours.

 * cd /etc/gitlab
 * sudo cat initial_root_password

 ### Step Four: Configure Email
-* echo "gitlab_rails['gitlab_email_from'] = 't2scloud@gmail.com'" | sudo tee -a /etc/gitlab/gitlab.rb
-    # search for "contact" and use the required value for 'letsencrypt['contact_emails']'
+* echo "gitlab_rails['gitlab_email_from'] = 't2scloud@gmail.com'" | sudo tee -a /etc/gitlab/gitlab.rb search for "contact" * and use the required value for 'letsencrypt['contact_emails']'

 ### Step Five: Configure IP Address or Domain
 * sudo sed -i "s|^external_url .*|external_url 'http://192.168.1.10'|" /etc/gitlab/gitlab.rb